exonum/exonum-doc/src/roadmap.md

 Besides, it also enables several important features.
 Here are two of them.

 - **Server-side code generation**.
-Having service description, one can generate the major part of the 'formal' server code.
+Having service description, one can generate the major part of the boilerplate server code.
 This refers to the definition of all necessary service functions, indexes hierarchy, usage of the relevant function arguments and so on.
-Code generation will substantially ease developers' work, leaving him only the implementation of service business logic.
+Code generation will substantially ease developers’ work, leaving him only the implementation of service business logic.
 - **Unified light client**.
 In the current version of the [light client](architecture/clients.md), one need to specify it for each